wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-php-sql-database-deploy-use-git.md

 	![View database properties](./media/web-sites-php-sql-database-deploy-use-git/view-database-properties.png)

 3. From the **PHP** section of the resulting dialog, make note of the values for `Server`, `SQL Database`, and `User Name`.
-You will use these values later when publishing your PHP web app to Azure Web App.
+You will use these values later when publishing your PHP web app to Azure.

 ##Build and test your application locally